 Doctor Earp received his early education in the common schools of Texas, and in 1889 graduated from the Louisville Medical College of Kentucky.
 Some years later he took a post-graduate course in the Policlinic at New Orleans, finishing in 1896.
 For fifteen years, Doctor Earp, carried on a successful practice as a physician in Texas, being located at San Antonio and Corsicana.

 When Doctor Earp came to Oklahoma City in August, 1903, he entered actively into the real-estate business, building, buying and selling.
 About that time the city entered upon its career of expansion, and he interested himself in the development on the Northwest Side.
 He purchased a number of lots in the Putnam Heights Addition, and built more than thirty fine homes in that one quarter.
-He sold most of these, but still owns the finest of all the large homes he constructed on that addition, though the place is now occupied by a tenant.
-Several years ago Doctor Earp moved to the South Side, and on ten acres of land close to the Moore interurban has improved one of the ideal rural residences of Oklahoma City.
-On his suburban home he has everything modern, including his own waterworks plant, lighting plant, a fine pond stocked with game fish, a splendid bearing orchard, vineyard, and all the surroundings and facilities which represent his ideals of a home.
+He sold most of these, but still owned the finest of all the large homes he constructed on that addition, though the place was later occupied by a tenant.
+Doctor Earp moved to the South Side, and on ten acres of land close to the Moore interurban (?) improved one of the ideal rural residences of Oklahoma City.
+At his suburban home he had everything modern, including his own waterworks plant, lighting plant, a fine pond stocked with game fish, a splendid bearing orchard, vineyard, and all the surroundings and facilities which represent his ideals of a home.

 - Mary Annette Earp, born March 25, 1908 died 1963

 - Eleanor “Nelsie May Earp born April 8, 1910 – died 1991

 - Jessie Kerr Earp born 1916- 1985